GnarlyMshtep/CS35L-Notes/final_2ndHalfWriteup.md

 The compiler will assume p>n and optimize and our check for integer overflow will fail.
 This is technically our fault since behivor on integer overflow is undefined, but without optimisatrion, it may have checked.

+# Encoding + Compression
+Taking some data, preserving the same semantic information content but representing it with less charecters (bytes).
+Information Theory gives the rigourous limits/ideas behind this task, but we'll just focus on some practicallity.

+When we compress data, we encode it in a more efficient way.
+## Compression techniques

+### Huffman coding
+You want to compress.
+Input is divided into symbols from a finite alphabet $\Sigma{}$.
+Represent textual input in more precise way.
+We use the whole unique prefix shananigan thing to encode AAAAAAAUGH into $0000000010010111011$, which does save us many bytes.

+The problem set up is we get charecters $c_1,...c_n$ with frequences $f_1,...,f_n$ in our data.
+Come up with a good set of bit strings to encode each charecter.
+Huffman proved the optimal strategy to come up with the best possible way using a binary tree which resents the encoding, where, taking a different prespective to look at the situation, we want the average traversal to have minimum depth of search.

+how to:
+1. take the least used chars and put them at the bottom of the tree.
+Fake-abstract them into a single charecter with their combined frequeces.
+2. Play the same game again, where we consider the combined charecters to be 1 charecter and continue combining subtrees.

+That's assuming that we know the frequency table a-priory.
+What if we don't?

+#### Huffman coding no apriory frequencyies: static approach
+Note that in some situations we can just assume an apriori frequency table.
+That is, if we have an english text we can use a table found to match in general for english text.
+Not the optimum but good approx and saves trouble.

+The easiest approach is to scan over the entire text to be encoded, generate the frequency table, (possible communicate it to whoever might need to decode).

+- `-` two passes over the input (first to find frequencies and then generate encoding).
+- `+` generates a provably more optimal encoding then the dynamic option.
+- `-` must store (and have) frequency table to decode.
+As such, we might do something like this when we have a lot of data we really care about being compressed well.

+#### Huffman coding no apriory frequencyies: Dynamic approach
+Compressor initially assuming all symbols are equally likely.
+After the first symbol we have a modified frequency table, where that symbol has higher frequency **is it one? that doesn't make much sense**.
+As we encode the frequency table becomes better, and so does our encoding.
+A decoder plays the same game and updates it's frequency table as it goes along to decrypt with accordance to compressor.

+### Dictionary coding
+Assign an output symbol for some words (that come up often) then huffman encode those!
+We will spend more CPU to reconstruct but (suposudly) save more space.

+The sender sends a dictionary of words (and their appropriate encoding) like {the:\; 0001,...}.
+For punctuation (and small minucha of 2 very simillar words we don't want to encode seperately) we may have to escape and drop to ascii for the small change and then back up.

+#### Dictionary coding: issues with static approach

+The static approach may work for english, but not java.
+So Dynamically, both sender and recipient start with empty dicts and don't ship dictionaries, just ship ... **didn't catch that**.
+There's a lot of params to mess with:

+1. what's the length limit on the words (we may encode a repeating sentence with a single eymbol)?
+2. Dictionaries may get really large -- exhust RAM or become inefficient.
+We may have to dict dome stuff as symbols, but the rest as letters -- Where's the cutoff?

+#### Dictionary coding: dynamic apprach taken by gzip; sliding window scheme
+gzip and friends don't build a dict for all the inputs and instead use a *sliding window scheme*:

+start      | window |<-here          end
+--------------------------------------   (the str)

+The window determines the dict! that is, given a word w, if it could be found, we give it's index in the window.
+Now we have a bound on the size of a window and the size of a w. w size = 64k (or whatever).

+gzip uses dictionary coding to generate symbols and frequencies which it huffman codes, all dynamically (zlib does about the same thing).

+Property: *a single bit is flipped -- you're toast -- recipient will begin generating wrong dicts and your done for it*